GoTeamEpsilon/OpenEMR-Cloud/README.md

 ## ☁ Overview

-Our team will demonstrate how a small facility or hospital can run their OpenEMR v5 installation in the AWS cloud in a way that is peformant, scalable, secure (HIPAA-compliant), and cost-effective.
+Our team will provide a turnkey solution for small facilities and hospitals to run their OpenEMR v5 installation in the AWS cloud.
+This solution will be peformant, scalable, secure (HIPAA-compliant), and cost-effective.

 Many OpenEMR users host their server instances on premise and have not yet realized the benefits of cloud technologies.
 While users can hire a professional vendor for cloud deployment services or simply learn AWS and do it themselves, our team has identified a need for a more cost effective option.